ahmedMhesham12/BackupDetective/README.md

 # BackupDetective
 The BackupDetective script is a Python tool designed to detect the availability of backup files for a given list of domains.
 It generates various backup file names based on the domain name and checks their availability by sending HTTP requests to the corresponding URLs.

 The script takes a file containing a list of domains as input and processes each domain individually.
 It removes common prefixes like "https://", "http://", and "www." from the domains before generating the backup file names.
-It then checks the availability of each backup file URL by sending a HEAD request and examining the response status code.
+It then checks the availability of each backup file URL by sending a GET request and examining the response status code.
 If a backup file URL returns a status code of 200, it is considered available.

 The script supports a wide range of backup file extensions, including common compression formats (e.g., zip, tar.gz), database dumps, log files, text files, images, and more.
 It generates all possible backup file names by combining the domain name with the supported extensions.